kezenator/adventofcode/README.md

     Main problems were off-by-one errors using rust ranges.
 18. Busy day with Christmas stuff.
 Only got to it the next morning.
     Just found this one long winded.
 Done.
+19. Out and about enjoying myself swiming on a great summer day.
+    I don't want to do this puzzle.
+I have too much stuff to organise before Christmas.
+Can't guarantee I will do puzzles from here on in.
+20. Easy puzzle.
+Going to do it.
+Messed up the inifinite and needed to look at the hints.
+Don't care.
+Need to get other Christmas stuff done.